rdococ/scriptblocks2/readme.md

 * Spawnable processes, providing primitives for parallelism rather than just concurrency.
 * Introspective blocks for debug purposes, such as one to report a string representation of the call stack.

 These features can be accessed through the 'Enable Experiments' setting.
 Some of these features can cause a lot of lag, even with the limits that have been imposed.
 Others are only useful for debugging purposes.
-Either way, don't enable these on a server!
+Either way, don't enable these on a public server!

 First-class continuations have been moved to their own mod, [SB2 Continuations](https://github.com/rdococ/sb2_continuations).